q1ko/docker-gmod-server/README.md

 docker build . -t gmodimg
 docker run -it -p 27015:27015/udp -p 27015:27015/tcp gmodimg --name gmodserver
 ```
 You will finish with the server running and on the SRCDS command line.
+Deployment time depends on internet speed of the host.